-14 Nov W Hotel Barcelona review
+14 Nov Review: W Hotel Barcelona, Spain

 The W Hotel Barcelona is a striking building of steel and glass that stands proudly at the end of La Barceloneta.
 It is reminiscent of a sail, hence its nickname, Hotel Vela (Sail Hotel).